MarSik/bugautomation/README.md

 ```

-Unpack the archive and start the server form the unpacked directory using:
+Unpack the archive and start the server from the unpacked directory using:

 ```
-java -cp '*' -Dbug.config=path/to/config.properties org.marsik.bugautomation.Main
+java -jar server-*.jar
 ```